jpolitz/jpolitz.github.com/notes/_posts/2020-07-24-course-organization.md

 practicing any live-coding or derivations that will happen in class, and this is usually nontrivial prep.
 The same goes for any paper handouts, in-class exercises, and so on.
-Sometimes I re-use most of an idea from a past quarter, but most require updates and refreshers to make sure I can navigate the wrong answers in the peer instruction questions, make a worksheet address a topic that's part of a brand-new assignment, and so on.
+Sometimes I re-use most of an idea from a past quarter, but most require updates or new development to make sure I can navigate the wrong answers in the peer instruction questions, make a worksheet address a topic that's part of a brand-new assignment, and so on.

 <div class='sidenote'>Most of the same arguments apply to exam-writing most
 of the time, though it's often useful to get some exam questions suggestions